 Fines Hardship Review Board: Means the body constituted under Section 101A(1) of the Act.

-Sanction Lift: is the process described in section 65(5) of the Act whereby Revenue NSW directs the NSW Roads and Maritime Services (RMS) to lift a suspension against a customer’s driver licence, cancellation of a vehicle registration or suspension of dealings with RMS.
+Sanction Lift: is the process described in section 65(5) of the Act whereby Revenue NSW directs Transport for NSW to lift a suspension against a customer’s driver licence, cancellation of a vehicle registration or suspension of dealings with Transport.

 Payment plan: means any arrangement to repay one or more enforcement orders under a formal order issued by Revenue NSW, as described in section 100(3) of the Act.